tenzin-cloud/.github/README.md

-# tenzin-cloud
+# README
-Welcome to my github organization tenzin-cloud.
-This organization hosts my home lab repositories.
+This repository manages my GitHub organization profile's README and other documents.